microsoft/entra-verifiedid-wallet-library-ios/README.md

 We support the following requirements for a presentation request:
 * VerifiedIdRequirement

-To fulfill a requirement, cast it to the correct Requirement type and use fulfill method.
+To fulfill a requirement, cast it to the correct Requirement type and use the `fulfill` method.
 ```Swift
 let verifiedIdRequirement = presentationRequest.requirement as!
 VerifiedIdRequirement
 verifiedIdRequirement.fulfill(with: <Insert VerifiedId>)
 ```

-VerifiedIdRequirement contains a helper function `getMatches()` that will filter all of the VerifiedId that satisfies the constraints on the VerifiedIdRequirement from a list of VerifiedIds.
+VerifiedIdRequirement contains a helper function `getMatches` that will filter all of the VerifiedId that satisfies the constraints on the VerifiedIdRequirement from a list of VerifiedIds.
 ```Swift
 let matchingVerifiedIds = verifiedIdRequirement.getMatches(verifiedIds: <List Of VerifiedIds>)
 ```